rikosintie/Discovery/docs/appendix-daily-switch-backup.md

 ### Schedule the backup on each switch (Cisco kron, HTTP version)

+This configuration creates a backup with the filename LAB_3850.txt.

 Real config from a lab 3850, `sh run | sec kron`:

 ```text